pragmaticLudusian/se_project_aroundtheus/README.md

 This project made by [TripleTen](https://tripleten.co.il) is about a website called "Around The U.S." - an image portfolio website dedicated to showcase the places and views around the USA, and even adding some interactivity by allowing to add or remove images from the gallery.

-This website was made with responsive design in mind, providing navigation and accessiblity with devices besides just mobile or desktop web browsers.
+This website was made with responsive design in mind, providing navigation and accessibility with devices besides just mobile or desktop web browsers.
 This was made possible thanks to a combo of media queries and flexible elements such as the CSS grid.

 ## Techs used